 Andy Smith, from Deadwood, SD will once again bring his amazing collected conifers.
 Andy is a noted collector, Bonsai artist and author.
 You will find his articles on the ABS magazine and the BCI magazine. www.goldenarrowbonsai.com

-Chicago’s own Jeff Schultz from Hidden Gardens will be displaying Bonsai trees.
-He will be partnering with Owen Reich to present a workshop.
-Check out his site at: www.hiddengarden.net
+Chicago’s own Jeff Schultz from The Hidden Gardens will be displaying Bonsai trees.
+He will be partnering with Owen Reich to present a workshop. www.hiddengarden.net

 Bill Valavanis has been supporting our August Exhibition since it began.
 He is a noted Bonsai Artist and vendor of Bonsai trees and supplies.
 Bill also publishes International Bonsai magazine and hosts the US National Bonsai Exhibition in even numbered years in Rochester, NY. www.internationalbonsai.com